Foreign Trade Zone #142

 - Promotion of international trade-related operations in competition with foreign plants through special customs procedures

 - Retention of domestic business activity

 - Creation of domestic employment

-When your merchandise leaves FTZ No. 142 and enters U.S. territory, you’ll pay Customs Duty only on the value of the product.
-Duty on materials which are manufactured, assembled or processed within the Zone does not include labor costs, facility or overhead expenses.
+When your merchandise leaves FTZ #142 and enters U.S. territory, you’ll pay Customs Duty only on the value of the product.
+Duty on materials that are manufactured, assembled, or processed within the Zone does not include labor costs, facility, or overhead expenses.
 There are many detailed advantages offered by FTZs.

 SJPC can assist you to explore FTZ opportunities for your business.
-We can offer advice and counsel on how best your business can utilize an FTZ as well as act as liaison with the local U.S. Customs Service on your qualifications for participating in FTZ No. 142.
+We can offer advice and counsel on how best your business can utilize an FTZ as well as act as liaison with the local U.S. Customs Service on your qualifications for participating in FTZ #142.